 This technique allows farmers the confidence to invest in their farms and prepare for the future while also giving them unique access to and ownership of the best coffee beans available.

 Do some of the issues affect the coffee business?

 Coffee is a boom-and-bust.
-The coffee market is inherently unstable but is characterized by large fluctuations in prices.
-This volatility has significant consequences for those who depend on coffee trees for a living, making it difficult for farmers to predict their income for the upcoming crop and budget for household and agricultural needs.
+The coffee market is inherently unstable but is characterized by large price fluctuations.
+This volatility has significant consequences for those who depend on coffee trees, making it difficult for farmers to predict their income for the upcoming crop and budget for household and agricultural needs.

 How does the Fairtrade system ensure fairness in the after-business?